Brest tramway: Construction

+Line B was created under the project name Mon Réseau Grandit.
+Construction for Line B began in April 2023, starting with the relocation of underground utilities.
+Construction of the roadbed for the tramway began in early 2024.
+In late 2024, work started on terminal stations.
+Work for both Line B and Line D (BRT) occurred simultaneously.

 Inauguration

-The line was inaugurated at 11 am, on June 23, 2012, at the end of the Rue de Siam, in front of the Recouvrance bridge, in the presence of the mayor François Cuillandre and the president of the Brittany region Jean-Yves Le Drian, marking the start of two days of festivities including a giant parade and a flashmob on the evening of June 23.
+Line A was inaugurated at 11 am, on 23 June 2012, at the end of the Rue de Siam, in front of the Recouvrance bridge, in the presence of the mayor François Cuillandre and the president of the Brittany region Jean-Yves Le Drian, marking the start of two days of festivities including a giant parade and a flashmob on the evening of 23 June.
 The Bibus network was offered for free during the inaugural weekend as well as for the first day of operation.

-On October 4, 2012, Tramways & Urban Transitmagazine named the Brest tram the second "best international tram project of the year" tied with the Casablanca and Zaragoza tramways at the Light Rail Awards.
+On 4 October 2012, the British Light Rail Transit Association and Tramways & Urban Transit magazine named the Brest tramway the second-best "international tram project of the year", tied with the Casablanca and Zaragoza tramways, at the organisation's annual Light Rail Awards.

 Rolling stock

-The line is operated with 20 Alstom Citadis trams, which were jointly purchased with the Dijon tramway to reduce cost.
+Line A is operated with 20 Alstom Citadis 302 trams, which were jointly purchased with the Dijon tramway to reduce cost.
 The tram sets are numbered from 1001 to 1020.
-The first train was delivered on September 7, 2011, from the Alstom factory in Aytré, on the outskirts of La Rochelle.
+The first train was delivered on 7 September 2011, from the Alstom factory in Aytré, on the outskirts of La Rochelle.
 The other train sets were delivered and put into service from November at a rate of around two to three trainsets per month until June 2012.
+The five-section, double-ended trams are 32.7 m long and 2.40 m wide and have a capacity for 200 passengers with 42 seated.

+Alstom has scheduled the delivery of eight new Citadis 305 trams to support Line B starting August for an expected line opening in February 2026.
+This is part of a joint order including Brest, Toulouse (9 trams) and Besançon (8 trams).
+These will have differences from the trams used on Line A. The new trams will have larger windows and 12 more seated positions for riders.
+The nose of the tram has been modified to reduce the severity of injuries in the event of a collision with a pedestrian.
+The new trams will be 3.5 percent lighter and use 25 percent less electricity.
+These trams will be 32.5 m long and 2.40 m wide.
+Each side of the tram will have 4 double doors 1.30 m wide plus 2 single doors.
+They will have a capacity of 201 passengers with seating for 54.
+There will be zones reserved for wheelchairs and strollers.

+The Operations and Maintenance Centre (Centre d’exploitation et de maintenance technique – CEMT), is located at 1 Avenue 1ère DFL, near Line A's Porte de Plouzané station.
+Serving both lines, the depot provides storage, maintenance, repairs, and interior and exterior cleaning for trams.
+Line B is expected to open in 2026.